SolardiaX/flask-identity/docs/configuration.rst

 .. py:data:: SECRET_KEY

-    This is actually part of Flask - but is used by Flask-Security to sign all tokens.
+    This is actually part of Flask - but is used by Flask-Identity to sign all tokens.
     It is critical this is set to a strong value.

     For python3 consider using: ``secrets.token_urlsafe()``